TeamRecords/Roblox_GRPS_System/LEGAL.md

 # LEGAL.md

 ## Copyright Notice
-© 2025 [Your Name or Alias].
+© 2025 TeamRecords.
 All Rights Reserved.

-This repository, including but not limited to the **GRPS System** and all related source code, assets, documentation, and files contained herein, is the exclusive intellectual property of **[Your Name or Alias]** ("the Owner").
+This repository, including but not limited to the **GRPS System** and all related source code, assets, documentation, and files contained herein, is the exclusive intellectual property of **TeamRecords** ("the Owner").

 ## Restrictions on Use
 1. **No License Granted**: